Analysis of chaos and regularity in the open Dicke model: OPEN DICKE MODEL

 defining, analogously to the isolated system, two phases in the open system, a normal ($\gamma<\gamma_{\text{c}}^{\text{os}}$) and a superradiant ($\gamma>\gamma_{\text{c}}^{\text{os}}$) dissipative phase, respectively.

 In this work, we use dimensionless Hamiltonian parameters scaled to the cavity decay coupling $\kappa$, $(\widetilde{\omega},\widetilde{\omega_{0}},\widetilde{\gamma})=(\omega/\kappa,\omega_{0}/\kappa,\gamma/\kappa)$.
-For convenience, we remove the tilde from the last scaled parameters.
+For convenience, from now on we remove the tilde in the last scaled parameters.
 We choose the resonant frequency case $\omega=\omega_0=1$, such that, the critical coupling strength value of the isolated and open system is $\gamma_{\text{c}}=0.5$ and $\gamma_{\text{c}}^{\text{os}}=1/\sqrt{2}\approx0.707$, respectively.
-With the selected parameters, we can consider two case studies, one with a coupling strength in the normal phase ($\gamma=0.2$), and another one in the superradiant phase ($\gamma=1$) of the open system.
+With the selected parameters, we consider two case studies, one with a coupling strength in the normal phase ($\gamma=0.2$), and another one in the superradiant phase ($\gamma=1$) of the open system.
 For these values, the classical isolated system shows regular and chaotic motion, respectively~\cite{Chavez2016}.
-Moreover, in order to perform the spectral analysis we select the sector of eigenstates (eigenvalues) with positive parity in the Liouville space (see App.~\ref{app:DiagonalizationDickeLiouvillian} for an explanation of the Dicke Liouvillian with well-defined parity).
-To begin with a systematic analysis, we choose the smallest system size $j=1$ ($\mathcal{N}=2$ atoms).
+Moreover, to perform the spectral analysis we select the sector of eigenstates (eigenvalues) with positive parity in the Liouville space (see Appendix~\ref{app:DiagonalizationDickeLiouvillian} for an explanation of the Dicke Liouvillian with well-defined parity).
+We choose the smallest system size $j=1$ ($\mathcal{N}=2$ atoms) to show the convergence criterion for eigenstates and eigenvalues of the Dicke Liouvillian and to later perform the spectral analysis related with chaos.